-The George Washington University/Old West End Historic District consists of approximately 100 resources of varying levels of significance and integrity that may warrant different levels of treatment, as reflected in planning categories.
+The George Washington/West End Historic District consists of approximately 100 resources of varying levels of significance and integrity that may warrant different levels of treatment.

-Buildings of greater architectural, historical, or urban design quality should be treated with the highest level of sensitivity and care.
-Restoration of the most important is strongly encouraged.
-Typical contributing buildings should be rehabilitated and adapted in a manner that preserves character-defining features; additions should be distinct and deferential.
-Buildings of lesser importance should be retained, but may warrant greater flexibility for alterations and change.
-Non-contributing buildings may be altered or replaced; replacement construction should be compatible with the character of the streetscape and the historic district.
+Buildings of greater architectural historical or urban design quality should be treated with the highest level of sensitivity and care, and restoration is strongly encouraged.
+Contributing buildings should be rehabilitated and only altered in a manner that does not affect characteristic-defining features; additions should be distinct and deferential.
+Buildings of less importance should be retained and enhanced when possible, but may warrant greater flexibility for alterations and change.
+Non-contributing buildings can be altered or replaced; alterations and new construction should be are compatible with the character of the streetscape and consistent with the Historic Preservation Guidelines.